 The program of study includes coursework, independent study on a topic determined by the student and the student's faculty advisor, and the preparation of an oral presentation of a report based on the student's independent study topic.
-The required courses are:
+As part of the 24 credits of required coursework, students must pass CHGN560 (1 credit) as well as three of the four core courses (CHGN502, CHGN503, CHGN505, CHGN507; 3 credits each).